Yandex Cloud

 Application load balancerApplication load balancer

-In an application load balancer, you can manually disable an availability zone with partial failure.
+In an application load balancer, you can manually disable a partially failed availability zone.

 Learn more about application load balancers.